 If we are ready with defining the group and details of the persona, clicking on the "Add persona" button will save our changes.
-For the details, a simple formatting help is also available on the panel.
+For the details, simple formatting help is also available on the panel.

-After we saved our personas, there will be a few more options available, like edit persona details, edit persona name.
+After we saved our personas, there will be a few more options available, like edit persona details, edit the persona name.
 Here I will only describe the ones not so obvious, like the "hide personas on board" button which is for users who don't like to see the personas on their board all the time.
 Another not so obvious function is in the drop-down menu, next to the name of our persona and it is the "show related cards".
-This is working as a filter, like collapsing all the top level cards not related to the selected persona.
+This is working as a filter, like collapsing all the top-level cards not related to the selected persona.

 Now it is time to add our personas to the activities/goals based on their needs.
 To add existing personas just hover the mouse over an activity (blue) card and click on the persona icon to open the menu.

-In that menu, we can view the assigned personas on the persona panel, also create and assign a new persona and switch between pictures and names.
+In that menu, we can view the assigned personas on the persona panel, also create and assign a new persona, and switch between pictures and names.